 - Belize: Sept.
 21, 1981

 In 1988, another Californian, Rep. Esteban E. Torres, sponsored a law to expand the Hispanic heritage commemoration to a 30-day period starting Sept.
 15. The bill died in committee, but a similar bill from the Senate passed.
 President Ronald Reagan signed it into law Aug.
 17, 1988.

 Hispanic Heritage Genealogy Facts

-- Today there are nearly 60 million people in the U.S. who trace their heritage to Spanish-speaking countries.
+- Today there are over 60 million people in the U.S. who trace their heritage to Spanish-speaking countries.